joyfulcraftsmen/JC.Tools/quick-start-local/run-first-test.md

 Working directory is a path against which *all* relative paths are resolved.

-TODO: this throws error.
-I'm not admin, the PS module is trying to create JC.Unit.json file under C:\Program Files\WindowsPowerShell\Modules\JC.Unit folder.
+<span class="todo">this throws error.
+I'm not admin, the PS module is trying to create JC.Unit.json file under C:\Program Files\WindowsPowerShell\Modules\JC.Unit folder.</span>

-TODO: screenshots of results in console window, screenshots of result files
+<span class="todo">screenshots of results in console window, screenshots of result files</span>

 ------